erobwen/table-football/README.md

 Prerequisites: Make sure docker is running on the system and that node/npm is installed.

 * npm start
-* front end at: http://localhost:5173/ (note it says port 4173 on the console, but it is redirected to 5173)
+* front end at: http://localhost:5173/ (note it says port 4173 on the console, but it is redirected to 5173 in the composition)

 * api definition at: http://localhost:3000/api-docs